 A fresh potting medium itself can jump start the growth of new orchid roots.
 If your orchid has lost all of its roots or a majority of roots due to root rot or dehydration, here is a helpful article on how to save your orchid if it has lost all its roots.
 It includes a step-by-step guide on how you can help your orchid regrow its roots.

-You can also opt to use hydroponics, or water culture, to promote root growth.
-Hydroponics involves putting your orchid in a container with just water and a wicking growing medium such as clay pebbles, perlite, or gravel.
-The water should be at a level just high enough for the roots to touch it.
+You can also opt to use semi-hydroponics, or water culture, to promote root growth.
+Semi-hydroponics involves putting your orchid in a container with just water and a wicking growing medium such as clay pebbles, perlite, or gravel.
+The water should be at a level just high enough for the bottom of the roots and wick to touch it.
 Capillary action will wick the water up to the roots.